Are most of your Directors independent?

 How do I contact members of the Board of Directors?

-To contact Aetna's management Director, Mark T. Bertolini, Chairman, Chief Executive Officer and President, you may write to him at Aetna Inc., 151 Farmington Avenue, Hartford, CT 06156.
-Communications sent to Aetna's management Director will be delivered directly to him.
-Anyone wishing to make their concerns known to Aetna's nonmanagement Directors or the Lead Director or to send a communication to the entire Board may contact Mr. Ludwig by writing to the Lead Director at P.O.
+To contact Aetna's Chairman, Mark T. Bertolini, you may write to him at Aetna Inc., 151 Farmington Avenue, Hartford, CT 06156.
+Anyone wishing to make their concerns known to Aetna's nonmanagement Directors or the Lead Director or to send a communication to the entire Board may write to: Edward J. Ludwig, Lead Director, P.O.
 Box 370205, West Hartford, CT 06137-0205.
 All such communications will be kept confidential and forwarded directly to the Lead Director.
 Items that are unrelated to a Director's duties and responsibilities as a Board member, such as junk mail, may be excluded by the Corporate Secretary.

 How do I contact members of the Audit Committee?